samw0627/cse110-lab1/README.md

 # cse110-lab1
 My Favourite Programming Language is Java.
+Another language would be Python